opentensor/old-docs/src/Taonomics.md

 # Emission Split

-Servers and Validators evenly split emissions per block, with the most emissions issued to the best-performing miners.
+Servers and Validators evenly split emissions per block, with the most emissions issued to the best-performing Servers.

 # Validation and B (Bonds)